MikeHopley/ftl-ships-strategy/index.md

 ## Mantis C

 Shields-3, shields-4, then look for weapons.
-Finding weapons is not urgent, however: the Stun Bomb lets you beat any enemy in the game, [including the Flagship](https://www.youtube.com/watch?v=n4di0ohYcOs&t=9m55s)!
+Finding weapons is not urgent, as the Stun Bomb lets you beat any enemy in the game&thinsp;&mdash;&thinsp;[including the Flagship](https://www.youtube.com/watch?v=n4di0ohYcOs&t=9m55s)!
 If you’re still low on crew in the mid-game, buy some.

 Mantis Pheromones is nice early on, but less relevant once your teleporter is full.
 Fine to keep or sell.